Hayat-AlTurki/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
+For this project, a python code was created based on the CVS files.

 ### Project Title
-Replace the Project Title
+Replace the Project Title : Bike-share- Python code

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does:
+A code where it would give you some insifghts on the bike rental activity in select cities.

 ### Files used
-Include the files used
+Include the files used: Multiple CVS files

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+Udacity